Do You Need To Get Your Child A Private Tutor?

 Have You Asked Your Child’s Teacher For Help?

 Your child’s teacher might be able to provide him or her with some extra help after class.

 Have a conversation with your child’s teacher about getting your child some extra help after class.
-At many schools, such after-hours assistance is mandatory and considered part of a teacher’s workload.
-However, even if this isn’t the case at your child’s school, teachers want to see their students succeed, and many are more than willing to provide their time and expertise outside of class hours to help students who are struggling or behind.
+At many schools, after-hours assistance is mandatory and considered part of a teacher’s workload.
+However, even if this isn’t the case at your child’s school, many teachers are more than willing to provide their time and expertise outside of class hours to help struggling students.

 Remember that teachers are busy people, and probably have more than a few other students they are spending extra time with after class, too.
-The teacher likely won’t have time to sort through all the materials in the course with you and your child—so you should be sure to do this in advance.
 Before you meet with your child’s teacher, take care to identify exactly what your child needs to work on or spend more time studying, and use this information to come up with a study plan, so your child’s extra help time is well-spent.

-Having the precise areas your child needs to work on identified ahead of time will make things easier for the teacher, which will not only be appreciated, but will also leave the teacher with more time to work directly with your child on your child’s problem areas.
+Identifying the precise areas your child needs to work on ahead of time will make things easier for the teacher, which will also leave the teacher with more time to work with your child on those problem areas.

 When it comes to identifying your child’s areas of difficulty, the teacher will likely be able to provide some insight as well, but they need feedback from you and your son or daughter in order to provide your child with the most help.